-Changes in our customer and product mix could cause our product margin to fluctuate.
+Changes in our customer and product mix could cause our product margin to fluctuate or affect our competitive position.

 From time to time, we may experience changes in our customer mix or in our product mix.
-Changes in our customer mix may result from geographic expansion, daily selling activities within current geographic markets and targeted selling activities to new customer segments.
-Changes in our product mix may result from marketing activities to existing customers and needs communicated to us from existing and prospective customers.
+Changes in our customer mix may result from business acquisitions, geographic expansion, daily selling activities within current geographic markets and targeted selling activities to new customer segments.
+Changes in our product mix may result from business acquisitions, marketing activities to existing customers and needs communicated to us from existing and prospective customers.
 If customers begin to require more lower-margin products from us, our business, results of operations and financial condition may suffer.